-AI summarization tools help us digest vast amounts of information and present it in a concise, easy-to-understand format.
+AI summarization tools help us mortal humans digest vast amounts of information and present it in a concise, easy-to-consume format.

-Text summarization is actually quite close to my heart.
+Full disclosure, by the way.
+Text summarization is pretty close to my heart.
 I started out working in natural language processing during a winter internship at Stride.ai, where I worked on text summarization models for news.
 That project helped me go deep into the topic, and I ended up working on summarization in a variety of projects after that in school, work, and eventually in my own startup, Sybill.

 Before we dive into the best AI tools for creating a summary of a given piece of text, let’s look into what we exactly mean when we talk of a summary.
 There are two technical ways in which a summary is created: